 2. HIGH FIBER

-Banana’s are a great source of soluble and insoluble fiber, which means they will give you a feeling of fullness very quickly.
-Great to have at breakfast as a nutritious start to the day; just slice them onto your cereal, add to oatmeal, homemade fat burning granola, or mash onto toast with some sugar free peanut butter for added protein.
-This will for sure keep you full up until lunch.
+This inexpensive, plant based food is great to have at breakfast as a nutritious start to the day.
+Just slice them onto your cereal, add to oatmeal, homemade healthy granola, quinoa porridge or mash onto toast with some sugar free peanut butter for added protein.
+Doing this will keep you full up until lunch.

-3. A NUTRITIONAL POWERHOUSE
+4. A NUTRITIONAL POWERHOUSE

-4. GOOD FOR DIGESTION
+5. GOOD FOR TUMMY

 They also help to soothe an upset stomach and replace any potassium and electrolytes that may be lost due to a bout of sickness or a bug.

 6. HELPS ANEMIA

-Banana’s are high in iron, and so are a good choice for those suffering from anemia.
-As with all food products, many of the nutrients have a higher availability in the body when they are in their natural whole form, which allows them more readily absorbed.
+Banana’s are high in iron, and so are a good choice for those suffering from Anemia.
+As with all food products, many of the nutrients have a higher availability in the body when they are in their natural whole form.
+This allows them more readily absorbed.

-7. HELPS REDUCE BLOOD SUGAR
+8. HELPS CONTROL BLOOD SUGAR

-Keeping your blood sugar on an even keel is the cornerstone of great health, and will not only keep you slim, but can lower your chance of many other diseases.
+Keeping your blood sugar on an even keel is the cornerstone of great health.
+It will not only help keep you within a healthy BMI range , but can lower your chance of many other diseases.